jasmcaus/tau/docs/cmake-quickstart.md

 SUCCESS: 2 tests have passed in 8.35ms
 </pre>

 Congratulations!
-You've successfully built and run a test binary using Muon!
+You've successfully built and run a test binary using Tau!

 # Next Steps
-* [Check out the Primer](muon-primer.md) in Muon to start writing powerful unit tests.
+* [Check out the Primer](muon-primer.md) in Tau to start writing powerful unit tests.